Cutting Macro Calculator

 Carbs are the new bad guy in the diet world.
 From Atkins to Keto, it's very popular to cut weight by cutting carbs these days.
 While I'm sure you can lose weight very quickly by dropping your carb intake to almost nothing, you're not going to be able to continue to workout hard enough to stimulate your muscles if you drop your carb intake too low.
 There is enough room in our diet after protein and fat have been accounted for to allow a moderate carb intake during your cut that should keep your energy levels high in the gym, and cravings at bay.

-This calculator uses the Mifflin-St Jeor Equation to calculate BMR in basic mode which is our current best estimation for the general population according to research.
+In basic mode, we use the Mifflin-St Jeor Equation to calculate BMR, which is our current best estimation for the general population according to research.

-In advanced mode, we use the Katch-McArdle equation which is considered the most accurate formula for individuals who are relatively lean.
+In advanced mode, we use the Katch-McArdle equation which incorporates body fat percentage and is considered more accurate for leaner individuals.

 TDEE and Activity Level